-Ranmore House is a care home providing care for up to five people.
-On the day of our visit five people lived at the service.
+Clareville Road is a care home providing care for up to ten people.
+On the day of our visit nine people lived at the service.
 The service provides support to people who have a learning disability and some who may challenge the service.

-The service has been developed and designed in line with the principles and values that underpin Registering the Right Support and other best practice guidance.
-This ensures that people who use the service can live as full a life as possible and achieve the best possible outcomes.
+The service was not developed and designed in line with the principles and values that underpin Registering the Right Support and other best practice guidance.
 The principles reflect the need for people with learning disabilities and/or autism to live meaningful lives that include control, choice, and independence.
-People using the service receive planned and co-ordinated person-centred support that is appropriate and inclusive for them.
+We were told there were no plans to change the design or development of the service to meet these values and principles.
+Whilst people did live full lives, the potential impact of the service not working in line with these principles had not been assessed.
+We have made a recommendation that the provider consider the guidance on Registering the Right Support in any future planning of the service.